helenabutow/bunny/README.md

 # Deployment

 Bunny runs as a sidecar container within the same Pod as your app's container.
+Configuration is mostly via a YAML file (with the remainder via environment variables).
+Bunny detects changes to the YAML file and automatically reconfigures itself.

 # Example